 November is Diabetes Awareness Month

-It’s important to know the different types of diabetes and how to manage or prevent this potentially life-threatening condition.
+Knowing the different types of diabetes can help you and your family manage or prevent this potentially life-threatening condition.

 Among those who have prediabetes, about 90% are unaware of their condition.